 Engaging in acts of academic dishonesty can end a student's college career and jeopardize future career goals.
 Baruch College is committed to maintaining an atmosphere of academic integrity.

 BSPA students can file an academic appeal for a number of reasons including retroactive course withdrawal, waivers, and substitutions.
 Appeals are heard by the Committee on Academic Standing, which is comprised of four faculty members elected by the entire MSPIA faculty and two student representatives as well as staff members.
 Students do not appear before the CAS.

 An Academic Appeals Form must be submitted along with a written statement and any supporting documentation (e.g. doctor's notes, hospital records, email correspondence, etc).
 The appeal form and all supporting documentation in PDF format must be submitted to firstname.lastname@example.org with the subject line: ACADEMIC APPEAL.

 The committee considers appeals twice per semester and once during the summer.
-The appeal submission deadlines for Spring 2018 are: Tuesday, March 6th, 2018 and Tuesday, April 24th, 2018.
-Any submissions received after this date will not be considered until the following summer 2018 term.
+The appeal submission deadlines for Fall 2018 are: Tuesday, September 25th, 2018 and Tuesday, November 27th, 2018.
+Any submissions received after these dates will not be considered until the spring 2019 term.